PowerShell/PSReadLine/README.md

 Note that with the handler written this way, it correctly handles Undo - both quotes will be undone with one undo.

+The [sample profile file](https://github.com/lzybkr/PSReadLine/blob/master/PSReadLine/SamplePSReadlineProfile.ps1) has a bunch of great examples to check out.
+This file is included when PSReadline is installed.

 See the public methods of [PSConsoleUtilities.PSConsoleReadLine] to see what other built-in functionality you can modify.

 If you want to change the command line in some unimplmented way in your custom key binding, you can use the methods: